lino-framework/book/docs/specs/summaries.rst

     .. method:: get_summary_collectors

         To be implemented by subclasses.
-This should yield a sequence of ``(collector, qs)`` tuples, where `collector` is a callable and `qs` a queryset.
+This must yield a sequence of ``(collector, qs)`` tuples, where `collector` is a callable and `qs` a queryset.
 Lino will call `collector` for each `obj` in `qs`.
 The collector is responsible for updating that object.

-.. class:: SimpleSummary
+.. class:: SlaveSummarized

-    Model mixin for all "summary data" models.
+    Mixin for :class:`Summarized` models that are related to a master.

+    The master is another database object for which this summary data applies.
+    Implementing subclasses must define a
+    field named :attr:`master` which must be a foreignkey to the master model.

     .. attribute:: master

-        Any implementing subclass of :class:`TimelessSummary` must
-        define a field named :attr:`master` which must be a ForeignKey field.
         The target model of the :attr:`master` will automatically receive an action `check_summaries`.

-        The mixin also sets
+        The mixin also sets :attr:`allow_cascaded_delete
-        :attr:`allow_cascaded_delete
         <lino.core.model.Model.allow_cascaded_delete>` to ``'master'``.

-.. class:: Summary
+.. class:: MonthlySummarized

+    A :class:`Summarized` that will have more than one entries per master, one for each month.

     .. attribute:: summary_period

-       Can be ``'yearly'``, ``'monthly'`` or ``'timeless'``.
+       Can be ``'yearly'`` or ``'monthly'``.

     .. attribute:: year
     .. attribute:: month

+.. class:: MonthlySlaveSummary

+    A combination of :class:`SlaveSummary` and :class:`MonthlySummarized`.

 The ``checksummaries`` admin command
 ====================================